"Is Your Smile at Risk? 10 Sneaky Oral Hygiene Mistakes You’re Probably Making"

 Introduction

-You might think you’re a dental hygiene superstar, but many of the most common oral health issues, from receding gums to persistent bad breath, stem from small, unconscious mistakes made in front of the bathroom mirror.
+You might think you’re a dental hygiene superstar because you never miss a session, but the truth is often hiding in the details.
+Many of the most common, frustrating oral health issues—from receding gums and enamel wear to persistent bad breath and chronic cavities—stem from small, unconscious mistakes made in front of the bathroom mirror.

 Top 10 Mistakes HURTING Your TEETH & GUMS | Best Oral Care Tips